freedomofpress/securedrop-workstation-keyring/README.md

 qubes-builderv2 clones a copy of the repository it's trying to build in `qubes-builderv2/artifacts/sources/`, and does not take kindly to force-pushes or other changes in git history.
-The convenience targets use the provided `qb clean all` command, but in case of repeated build failures, manually remove `qubes-builderv2/artifacts/sources/securedrop-workstation-keyring` before rebuilding (recommended when switching remotes or branches).

 ## SecureDrop Release Signing Key
 See https://media.securedrop.org/media/documents/securedrop-release-key-2021-2.asc for verification.